As the year wanes, the young moon returns to the west after sunset.

-No matter where you live worldwide, you’ll have a better chance of spotting the moon on December 28, because a wider crescent will stay out longer after sundown on December 28 than on December 27.
+No matter where you live worldwide, you’ll have a better chance of spotting the moon on December 28, because a wider crescent will stay out longer after sundown than on December 27.
 Additionally, the moon will be closer to Venus on December 28, offering a more stunning view of the evening couple.

 To maximize your chances of spotting the beautiful evening crescent (and/or Saturn), find an unobstructed horizon in the direction of sunset.
 A lofty position – atop a mountain or balcony – would help out as well, enabling you to peek a little farther over the horizon.
 Binoculars come in handy, too, for teasing out the pale, skinny crescent (or Saturn) from the glare of evening twilight.